spacetelescope/style-guides/guides/where-to-put-your-data.md

 There are a variety of other possibilities (e.g. `git lfs` + cloud storage), but in the name of keeping uniformity at the institute, the above are the primary recommendations.

+#### Obtaining Static Box Links

+Note that if you are making a static link publicly visible, it is best practice to use a shared folder that is managed by a shared data account rather than being tied to your user account.
+This is also helpful to prevent thiese files from counting against your account's size restrictions.
+Talk to ITSD or your team to see what, if any shared Box folder you might have.

+1. Go to the box web page for a box folder (https://stsci.app.box.com/folder/######) and upload your file.
+2. Click on the "Share" button for the file you just uploaded.
+3. In the dropdown, change the permissions to "People with the link" (this may be default depending on your settings)
+4. Click on the "gear" icon by "Shared Link"
+5. Make sure "Allow Download" is checked
+6. You should see a "Direct Link" field at the bottom of the panel.
+This is the link to the file.

+If you need the as-uploaded filename you’ll need to look in the "Content-Disposition" header of the response.
+In the future there may be a URL redirection service to make the links more human-readable, but at the time of this writing that service is not yet available.

 ## Python